couchbasecloud/terraform-provider-couchbase-capella/examples/sample_bucket/README.md

 # Capella Sample Buckets Example
-This example shows how to create and manage sample Buckets in Capella.
+This example shows how to create and manage sample buckets in Capella.

-This creates a new bucket in the selected Capella cluster and lists existing sample buckets in the cluster.
-It uses the cluster ID to create and list buckets.
+This creates a new sample bucket in the selected Capella cluster and lists existing sample buckets in the cluster.
+It uses the cluster ID to create and list sample buckets.

 To run, configure your Couchbase Capella provider as described in README in the root of this project.